premierutility/fulcrum-fusion/README.md

 #### Use

-Go into your local Fulcrum app and add `localhost:9292` as the URL.
+In your local Fulcrum server, create a webhook with `localhost:9292` as the URL.

 See it in Action
 -------------------